ttscoff/popclipextensions/README.md

 Runs the SearchLink service on selected text.
 Requires that [searchlink](https://brettterpstra.com/projects/searchlink/ "SearchLink") be installed in ~/Library/Services.

+### nvUltra

+Adds the selected text to a new note in [nvUltra](https://nvultra.com/ "nvUltra-Searchable, portable, MultiMarkdown notes").
+You can configure which notebook to use when installing the extension.

 <!-- END EXTENSIONS -->

 ## Download